AlexisAuriac/Reverse-Engineering-2/memdump.md

 3820    Rick And Morty  "C:\Torrents\Rick And Morty season 1 download.exe"
 ```

-We can see "Rick And Morty" process, it was launched from the ```C:\Torrents\``` folder.

-We can assume that Rick tried to download the first season of the show, after it was downloaded he double-clicked to open it as a video but instead it ran as a program.

 We can get the binary using ```windows.dumpfiles --pid 3820``` (see dumpfiles/).

 We get a bunch of dll and 2 interesting files: